software engineering screen

 Our bachelor's degrees are highly ranked by U.S. News & World Report.

-Your Software Engineering Curriculum
+Your Online Software Engineering Program Courses

 The Bachelor of Science in Software Engineering program requires you to complete a minimum of 126 credits including a capstone course.
 As part of SWENG 480/481, taken during your senior year, you'll be required to complete a capstone project which includes collaborating with fellow students to design, plan, manage, and implement a software system and provide you with experience working with real industries.